-LIVING was invited to try out the Fishmore Hall spa in Ludlow including an outdoor hot tub and ice bucket experience!
+Living was invited to visit Fishmore Hall Spa in Ludlow including its outdoor hot tub and ice bucket experience

-When an invitation to review the spa at boutique hotel, Fishmore Hall, landed in my inbox, I jumped at the chance to head for the Shropshire hills and indulge in an afternoon of luxury.
+When an invitation to review the fabulous Fishmore Hall Spa landed in my inbox, I jumped at the chance to head for the Shropshire hills and indulge in an afternoon of luxury.

 For anyone who isn’t familiar with Fishmore Hall, it’s a contemporary, 15-bedroom hotel, minutes from the historic foodie town of Ludlow.
 Built in 1810, the property was once used as a grand residence, before becoming a highly respected school in WWII.

 The building was left to fall into a derelict state, only to be discovered by current owner, Laura Penman, who, at the tender age of 27, single-handedly took on the project to return the property to its former glory as a hotel in October 2007.

 So, with my partner in tow (an excuse to enjoy a ‘grown-up’ trip together – a rare occurrence as parents to a 3-year old!) we left the town behind and travelled through the glorious countryside.
 The closer we got to our destination, the more I could feel myself relaxing; the stress of day-to-day life melting away, so when we drew up to the hotel’s entrance, I was perfectly primed for the experience ahead.

 On entering the property, we were invited to take a seat in the hotel’s homely lounge area, where we were soon joined by hotel owner, Laura Penman, who extremely welcoming and gave us a personal tour of the new facilities.

 The spa, which was built offsite before being literally picked up and placed by crane in the hotel grounds, is clad in Siberian larch wood and incorporates clever use of natural light in the treatment rooms.